What is general information about the illegal screen in basketball

 When a offensive player, who would be the screener, gets signaled for an illegal screen, particularly by a referee within organized competition, the penalty is an offensive foul charged to the screener as well as loss of basketball possession to the opposing team via turnover.

-A screener must stay within their own vertical plane approximately shoulder width apart while setting a basketball screen.
+A screener must stay within their own cylinder, also known as a vertical plane, approximately shoulder width apart while setting a basketball screen.

-The vertical plane also includes an imaginary cylinder of occupied space that surrounds the screener or any other active player from the floor to as far as they can jump or extend their arms above their head.
+A cylinder is technically imaginary but it basically includes any area of occupied space that surrounds the screener or any other active player from the floor to as far as they can jump or extend their arms above their head.

 It is also important to note that the diameter of the cylinder does not go beyond the screener’s or any other particular player’s hand/arms on the front side, the rear on the back side, or the sides of a player’s legs.